SirDank/dank.tool/README.md

 ## ⭕ dank.init.py ⭕

 - this script is added on top of every script that I build into an executable with my (private) custom python executable builder.
 In short it performs the following:
-  - saves runs.txt to %LOCALAPPDATA%\\Dankware ( saves the amount of times the executable has been run )
+  - saves `runs.txt` to `%LOCALAPPDATA%\\Dankware` ( saves the amount of times the executable has been run )
   - scans the temp folder for any dankware files ( from my portable software ) and deletes them if they are not running ( cleanup )
-  - sends a get request to [countapi.xyz](countapi.xyz) to increase the online run counter by 1 ( this is displayed on the main menu as "dankware global runs" )
+  - sends a get request to [countapi.xyz](countapi.xyz) to increase the online run counter by 1 ( this is displayed on the main menu as `dankware global runs` )
-  - once in every 10 runs it displays the dankware animation and plays the dankware.wav file ( checks runs.txt )
+  - once in every 10 runs it displays the dankware animation and plays the dankware.wav file ( checks `runs.txt` )

 ## ⭕ executor.py ⭕